flathub-infra/flatpak-builder-lint/README.md

 ```

 An additional Flat manager test can be run when modifying code relying
-on the flatmanager check using
+on the flatmanager check.
+The check is meant to be run on CI and not
+locally.
+If it is being run locally it must be run from the root of the
+git repository using

 ```sh
 ./tests/flatmanager.sh